denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 ### Exploring `jextract`

 Once the `jextract` tool is ready and functional, it's time to explore its capabilities.
-The main purpose of `jextract` is to mechanically generates Java bindings from C native library headers.
+The main purpose of `jextract` is to mechanically generate Java bindings from C native library headers.

 To generate Java source it's necessary to instruct the `jextract` tool as follows:
 ```shell